DarkDestry/Cauldron/README.md

 ## Introduction

-Cauldron is an editor intended to be used with [Elixir](https://github.com/Eclmist/Elixir).
+Cauldron is an editor intended to be used with [Elixir](https://github.com/Eclmist/Elixir).

 The Cauldron project started with the need of a scene editor for a headless renderer.
 It is intended to be an experiment and learning experience for building a editor from the ground up.